-Caregiver burnout, when a loved one wants no one else
+Caregiver burnout happens when a loved one wants no one else

-Caregiver burnout is very serious.
+Caregiver burnout is a very serious problem in this day and age.
 The task of caregiving is a 24×7 job and it can really get overwhelming at times.
 Being the primary caregiver is a really difficult task.
 And often takes a toll on the health of the caregiver.
 Stress, anxiety, depression, anger, frustration, and fear are some of the common feelings experienced by the caregiver.
-All of these eventually leads to caregiver burnout.
+All of these eventually lead to caregiver burnout.
 Which is certainly not helpful for the caregiver and the concerned loved one.
 If you are experiencing burnout, you will not be able to give the best care.

-It is important to realize, caregiving is not an easy task.
+It is important to realize, caregiving is not an easy task and caregiver burnout can happen quickly.
 Also, it is necessary that we acknowledge the fact that, the job of caregiving takes a toll on your health.
 And that you should oblige yourself by recognizing the early signs of stress.
 Recognizing the early signs and symptoms of stress can help you take effective and realistic steps to reduce stress.
 And thereby prevent the problem of burnout.
 The following list should be helpful for you to recognize the early signs of stress and caregiver burnout.

 - Inability to concentrate